sophia-adams1/uc-taper-rate-reform/UC_Taper_Project/README.md

 misleading result if left unfixed:

-- **A silent join failure** was dropping four local authorities entirely, with no error — caused by a 2023 local government boundary reorganisation that predated the geography lookup file.
-Fixed with an explicit crosswalk.
+- **A silent join failure** was dropping four local authorities entirely, with no error, caused by a 2023 local government boundary reorganisation that predated the geography lookup file.
+This was fixed with an explicit crosswalk.
 - **The treatment classification was initially allowed to vary over time**, meaning an area's treated/control status could technically change between 2021 and 2022.
 This goes against the core logic of a difference-in-differences